 Featured Answer: What are All-on-4 dental implants?

 For patients in Marlborough, MA and the surrounding MetroWest communities who are missing most or all of their teeth, All-on-4 dental implants offer a way to restore a complete, fixed smile in fewer appointments than conventional implant methods.
-At Innova Smiles, Dr. Ambereen Fatima uses advanced 3D planning and guided surgery to deliver full-arch restorations with precision and predictability.
+At Innova Smiles, your full-arch care is delivered by one coordinated team on a single plan: Dr. Ambereen Fatima uses advanced 3D planning to design your case and crafts the final fixed teeth, while a trusted local oral surgeon performs the guided surgical placement.
+This continuity means one dentist who knows you guides your restoration from first scan to finished smile.

 How All-on-4 Dental Implants Work

-The All-on-4 concept is built on a biomechanical principle originally developed by Dr. Paulo Malo in Lisbon, Portugal, in the late 1990s.
+The All-on-4 concept is built on a biomechanical principle originally developed by Dr. Paulo Malo in Lisbon, Portugal, beginning in the early 1990s, with his first documented patient treated in 1998.
 According to research published in Clinical Implant Dentistry and Related Research (Malo et al., 2003), angling the two posterior implants at approximately 30 to 45 degrees allows the clinician to engage more of the available cortical bone and create a wider anteroposterior (AP) spread--the distance between the front-most and back-most implants--without the need for bone grafting in many cases.
 A wider AP spread reduces cantilever forces on the prosthesis, which improves long-term mechanical stability.

 The two front implants are placed vertically in the dense anterior bone of the premaxilla or anterior mandible.
 Together, these four implants provide a stable foundation for a complete arch of 10 to 14 fixed teeth.
 The prosthetic bridge is screw-retained (not cemented), which means it can be removed by your dentist for maintenance while remaining completely fixed in your daily life.